Research and Education in Computational Science and Engineering: Challenges and Opportunities in CSE Research

 \subsubsection{CSE and the Data Revolution: The Paradigms of Scientific Discovery}

-CSE has its roots in the third paradigm of scientific discovery: CSE drives scientific and technological progress through computational modelling (the third paradigm) in conjunction with theory and experiment (the first two paradigms), making use of first-principles models that reflect the laws of nature.
+CSE has its roots in the third paradigm of scientific discovery -- computational modeling, and it drives scientific and technological progress in conjunction with the first two paradigms, theory and experiment, making use of first-principles models that reflect the laws of nature.
 These models may, for example, include the PDEs of fluid mechanics and quantum physics or the laws governing particles in molecular dynamics.
 The advent of big data is sometimes seen as enabling a fourth paradigm of scientific discovery \cite{hey2009fourth}, in which the sheer amount of data combined with statistical models leads to new analysis methods in areas where first-principles models do not exist (yet) or are inadequate.

 Massive amounts of data are indeed creating a sea change in scientific discovery.
 In third-paradigm CSE applications (that are based on first-principles models) big data leads to tremendous advances: it enables revolutionary methods of data-driven discovery, uncertainty quantification, data assimilation, optimal design and control, and, ultimately, truly predictive CSE.
 At the same time, in fourth-paradigm approaches big data makes the scientific method of quantitative, evidence-based analysis applicable to entirely new areas where until recently quantitative data and models were mostly nonexisting.
 The fourth paradigm also enables new approaches in the physical sciences and engineering, for example, for pattern finding in large amounts of observational data.
 Clearly, CSE methods and techniques have an essential role to play in all these quantitative endeavors enabled by big data.